robertpeteuil/auto-host-config/README.md

   - `python_upgrade_sys` - libraries to upgrade to the latest version for the entire system

 **Select and run a playbook to configure target host(s)**
-- Run the primary playbook (you will be prompted for the password):
+- Primary playbook (you will be prompted for the password):
   - `./main.yml`
-- Run an alternate playbook if you have certificate-authentication and passwordless sudo configured (this runs without a password prompt):
-  - `./main-sudo.yml`
-- Run a playbook that applies only the notebook and mac related hardware fixes (you will be prompted for a password):
+- Playbook that applies only the notebook and mac related hardware fixes (you will be prompted for a password):
   - `./mac-fixes-only.yml`